-- Stop engine before servicing air cleaner.
-Otherwise, unfiltered air will be drawn directly into engine.
-Never operate engine without an air cleaner. - Before servicing, clean the fittings, mounting hardware, and the area around the component(s) to be removed. - Replace secondary filter as quickly as possible to avoid engine ingestion of contaminants. - Do not attempt to clean and reuse old filters.
+STOP ENGINE before servicing air cleaner, or unfiltered air will be drawn directly into the engine.

+Before servicing clean the fittings, mounting hardware and the area around the component(s) to be removed.

+Never operate the engine without an air cleaner.

+Replace secondary filter as quickly as possible to avoid engine ingestion of contaminants.

+Do not attempt to clean and reuse old filters.
 Discard old filters and install new filters.
-Cleaning filter elements by impact or compressed air voids the warranty and can degrade or damage the filter media, leading to engine damage.
+Cleaning filter elements by impact or compressed air voids the warranty and can degrade or damage the filter media leading to malfunction.